-8. Pensions Board Members
+7. Pensions Board Members

-- 8.1 The Pension Board, with an independent non-voting Chair, is formed of three voting employer representatives and three voting representatives of the Pension Fund.
-The Board secures the effective and efficient governance and administration of the Croydon Council Pension Fund. - 8.2 The terms of reference of the Pensions Board (Part 4M of the Constitution) requires that all members of the Pensions Board abide by (and sign up to) the Members' Code of Conduct, Part 5I to the Constitution.
+7.1 The Pension Board, with an independent non-voting Chair, is formed of three voting employer representatives and three voting representatives of the Pension Fund.
+The Board secures the effective and efficient governance and administration of the Croydon Council Pension Fund.

-9. Pensions Committee Co-opted Members
+8. Pensions Committee Co-opted Members

-- 9.1 The Pensions committee includes 1 Staff Side non-voting co-opted member and 2 Pensioner Side co-opted Members (1 of whom is a voting co-opted member and one of whom is a non- voting co-opted member). - 9.2 Staff side and Pensioners' side members are appointed on an annual basis following consultation with the Staff side and Pensioners of the Pension Fund. - 9.3 Two representatives of Pensioners of the Fund are elected by ballot of Pensioners of the Fund, one of whom shall be a voting member and one of whom shall be a non- voting member.
+- 8.1 The Pensions committee includes 1 Staff Side non-voting co-opted member and 2 Pensioner Side co-opted Members (1 of whom is a voting co-opted member and one of whom is a non- voting co-opted member). - 8.2 Staff side and Pensioners' side members are appointed on an annual basis following consultation with the Staff side and Pensioners of the Pension Fund. - 8.3 Two representatives of Pensioners of the Fund are elected by ballot of Pensioners of the Fund, one of whom shall be a voting member and one of whom shall be a non- voting member.
 The representative with the most votes following the ballot of Pensioners of the Fund shall be the voting member.
 The other representative of the Pensioners of the Fund shall be non-voting however is permitted to exercise a vote only in the absence of, and on behalf of, the voting representative.
-The ballot is normally undertaken every 3-4 years. - 9.4 The voting co-opted Member is subject to the Members' Code of Conduct, Part 5I of the Constitution. - 9.5 The non-voting co-opted Members are subject to the Code of Conduct for Non-Voting Co-optees, Appendix A hereto.
+The ballot is normally undertaken every 3-4 years.